-Jungle trekking is one of the activity must do when visiting Koh Chang.
+Jungle trekking is one of the activities must do when visiting Koh Chang.
 However, accessing the waterfall or finding the safest routes to the peak of the jungle was hard work without marked trails.
 The only way to safely explore those places is by going with a local experienced tour guide.

 There are very few licensed tour guides in Koh Chang, and not many could speak English fluently as Mr Tan.
-He is knowledgeable, passionate about the jungle and has been trekking in Koh Chang for over a decade.
+He is knowledgeable, and passionate about the jungle and has been trekking in Koh Chang for over a decade.

 1. Half-Day Trekking + Elephant Riding

 2. Klong Prao Trek